 Every city in Cuba has a provincial & municipal bus stop but there are far fewer designated sites for camions.

-This is a major problem as it’s hard to work out where they depart from.
+This is a major problem when backpacking Cuba as it’s hard to work out where they depart from.

 Most middle-class casa particulares owners don’t know because they don’t travel by camiones in Cuba.